sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Icon/readme.md

 Status: Fully implemented

+Additional:
-Additional Comment: Not really a component but still part of the design system with a list of icons.
+	Not really a component but still part of the design system with a list of icons.
 	Still it is easier to use than making (simple) html.